This article is for general informational and educational purposes only and is not intended as personalized financial advice.

 Age Restrictions for Contributions

-There are no age limits for contributing to either Roth or Traditional IRAs.
-You can continue contributing as long as you have earned income, which is different from some older rules that restricted contributions past a certain age.
+There are currently no age limits for contributing to either Roth or Traditional IRAs.
+Contributions may continue as long as earned income is present, subject to IRS rules.
+These provisions differ from prior laws and may change in the future.

 Taxes and Penalties for Withdrawals